collective/collective.developermanual/source/forms/vocabularies.rst

     """

-        A vocabulary example where vocabulty gets populated from portal_catalog query and then this vocabulary is used in Dexterity form.
+        A vocabulary example where vocabulary gets populated from portal_catalog query and then this vocabulary is used in Dexterity form.

     """